When you put time into creating social content, you want to see engagement, right?

 - Always test and track your own analytics (we'll go over this later).

-If you’re on Twitter (which I assume you are), everything you do is about engagement.
+On Twitter (and most social media platforms), everything you do is about engagement.
 You follow brands and people you connect with, favorite their tweets, and retweet things that you deem interesting enough to have on your Twitter profile.

-It’s not a surprise that brands on Twitter are rolling out well-crafted and thoughtful ad campaigns.
+It’s not a surprise that brands are rolling out well-crafted and thoughtful ad campaigns as part of their Twitter strategy.
 The more tailored the content is to the audience, the more likely the audience is to engage with the brand.
+Let's breakdown exactly what engagement means and how it affects your posting strategy.

 On Twitter, there are Impressions and Engagements.
 Upon understanding these terms, there is also Engagement rate.